ethanthoma/ethanthoma/README.md

 - knowledge representation from text.

 At my lab, I study applications of LLMs and generating new architectures for NLP problems.

-## 🔭 Side Explorations

-I mainly focus on ML and ML related topics.
-However, I do enjoy coding and learning new stuff:

-- **Personal Website**: My personal website/blog.
-I learnt how to use Ocaml and a bit of Turso.
-[View Repository](https://github.com/ethanthoma/ocaml-webserver)
-- **Loose Leaf**: A small component library for a TUI library called teashop.
-Written in Gleam.
-[View Repository](https://github.com/ethanthoma/loose_leaf)
-- **ZigMat**: A very WIP zig library for matrix operations.
-Fairly optimized for matrix multiplication.
-[View Repository](https://github.com/ethanthoma/zigmat)
-- **OpenAI Embeddings Script**: A concurrent Python script that loads data from BigQuery and embeds the text.
-[View Repository](https://github.com/ethanthoma/text-embeddings)